bigjosh/gotham-pi-maker/README.md

     ```
 6. Finally we turn the grid of digits into a gds.
 This can take a long time, so we can test with just the first 1500 rows using
     ```
-    python .\text_to_gds.py --font .\font4x6.txt --text .\pi-billion-p-grid.txt --out .\pi-billion-p-grid.gds --rows 1500
+    text_to_gds.py --font .\font4x6.txt --text .\pi-billion-p-grid.txt --out .\pi-billion-p-grid.gds --rows 1500
     ```

     We can then check to make sure it looks OK with KLayout.

-    To run the final GDS file, we use this command which will condense every 5 digit sequence of digits into a single cell...
+    To run the final GDS file, we use this command which will condense every 5 digit sequence of digits into a single cell for a smaller file size...
     ```
-    python .\text_to_gds.py --font .\font4x6.txt --text .\pi-billion-p-grid.txt --out .\pi-billion-p-grid.gds --matchlen 5
+    text_to_gds.py --font .\font4x6.txt --text .\pi-billion-p-grid.txt --out .\pi-billion-p-grid.gds --matchlen 5
     ```